sushmarchandran/cloud-tsa/cloudtsa/docs/usage.md

 To start the CloudTSA service, run the following commands.
 ```
 cd iter8/cloudtsa/utils
-python3 startandfire.py -d <path/to/your/detectors.json> -m <path/to/your/metrics.json> -t <path/to/your/topology.json> -c <path/to/your/config.json>
+python startandfire.py -d <path/to/your/detectors.json> -m <path/to/your/metrics.json> -t <path/to/your/topology.json> -c <path/to/your/config.json>
 ```
 **The above command** POSTs all the configuration files to a CloudTSA REST Endpoint.
 This means that the CloudTSA service now starts observing the user application and reports to Prometheus in accordance with the configuration files.